Bashkortostan: After the Russian Revolution of 1917

+Dissolution of the Soviet Union

 On 11 October 1990, the Supreme Soviet of the Republic adopted the declaration on state sovereignty of the Bashkir ASSR.
 On 25 February 1992, the Bashkir ASSR was renamed the Republic of Bashkortostan.

 On 31 March 1992, a Federative Compact "On separation of authorities and powers among federal organs of power of the Russian Federation and the organs of power of the Republic of Bashkortostan" was signed.
 On 3 August 1994, a Compact "On separation of authorities and mutual delegating of powers among the organs of power of the Russian Federation and the organs of power of the Republic of Bashkortostan" was signed, granting the republic autonomy.
 This agreement was unilaterally abolished on 7 July 2005.

 Geography

 Bashkortostan contains part of the southern Urals and the adjacent plains.

 Shihan Toratau.
 Single hills are popular symbols of Bashkortostan.